adl/hoaf/README.md

 ### `HOA:`

 `HOA:` should always be the first token of the file.
 It is followed by an identifier that represents the version of the format.
-This document specifies the first version of this format so this header should appear as
+This document specifies version 1.1 of this format, so this header item should appear as

+    HOA: v1.1

+However version 1.1 is actually a superset of version 1 that can be declared as

     HOA: v1

+The identifier specifying the version number should always starts with `v`, followed by a number in base 10 representing the major version number (`1` is the above two examples).
+To name minor versions of the format, the major number may be optionally followed by other characters as long as the entire token is valid identifier.

+Two version numbers can be ordered by using the same semantic as [strverscmp()](http://man7.org/linux/man-pages/man3/strverscmp.3.html).
+Given two versions $X\le Y$ that share the same major version number, then the format specified by version $Y$ should be a superset of the format specified for version $X$.
+This means that a parser for version $Y$ should be able to read any file written using version $X$.
+Conversely, a parser for version $X$, might still try to parse a file written in version $Y$ in case the file uses a subset of the format compatible with $X$.

+The major version number should be updated in case of changes that invalidate the syntax or semantic of earlier versions.
+Parsers should always reject files written in an unsupported major number.

 ### `States:`